Theta-Dev/vuetify-datatable/README.md

 ```

 ### TableField
-TableFields define the structure of the table and take care of
+TableFields define the structure of the table.
+This is the base class, from which
-the following functions:

-- get template for table cell rendering
-- get template for tooltip rendering
-- get filter data
+more specialized fields can be derived.

+**Props:**
-- check if the field matches a filter/search string
+- searchable: Search/filterable string
+- filter: Array of enabled filters from the respective column
+- search: String from search bar

+**Data:**
+- searchMatched (computed): does search/filters apply to this field?

+The template of the TableField has to be rendered inside the cell.

+### TableFieldText
+TableField for plain text.

+**Props:**
+- name: Column name
+- val: Text
+- filter + search (see above)

+### TableFieldIcon
+Table field showing an icon with optional tooltip.

+**Props:**
+- val: Icon key
+- icons: Object with icons, colors, searchables and tooltips by icon key
+- filter + search (see above)